-- Press the wak key.
-The mark position page will appear, with a default three-digit waypoint name and symbol. - 3.
+- Press the key.
+The mark position page will appear, with a default three-digit waypoint name and symbol. - 2.
+Use the keypad to highlight the waypoint name field (001) and press ..... - 3.
 Press the LEFT ARROW of the keypad to clear the name field.